tinymovr/Tinymovr/docs/quickstart.rst

 If you are using a Tinymovr Dev Kit, please ensure you have completed :ref:`connecting-data` and :ref:`connecting-power`.

-If you are using a Tinymovr board in your own setup, please go through the :ref:`hardware-setup-guide`.
+If you are using a Tinymovr board in your own setup, please go through :ref:`hardware-overview` and :ref:`hardware-setup`.

 If using Tinymovr on Windows with a CANtact-compatible CAN Bus adapter, such as CANine, you will need to install an .inf file to enable proper device naming.
 You can `download the inf file here <https://canable.io/utilities/windows-driver.zip>`_.
 Extract the archive, right click and select Install.